jgphillips77/BaseBall/README.txt

 Winners vs. Rockies:
 —Compare key features of Winners vs. Rockies.
 —Did Rockies over pay?
 Or under perform?
+—How can we be prescriptive…

 Part 5: Future
 Predictions:
 — “Its tough to make predictions, especially about the future.”-Yogi Berra —Can we use model to predict Pre-1903 WS Winners?

-Part 6: Future
-—How can we be prescriptive…
-—Give me more data to do so…
-—Give me player/team data that defines their skills/strength objectively…